ryanelian/instapack/BREAKING.md

 - Dropped the End-of-Life (01-2020) Node.js version 8!

+- Automatic Node.js Polyfills Removed (webpack 5)

+-

-- `.mjs` and `.wasm` are no longer resolved by default due to Webpack 5 disabling them by default (Requiring `experiments.mjs: true` and `experiments: { asyncWebAssembly: true, importAsync: true }` https://github.com/webpack/changelog-v5#experiments)
+- `.mjs` and `.wasm` are no longer resolved by default due to webpack 5 disabling them by default (Requiring `experiments.mjs: true` and `experiments: { asyncWebAssembly: true, importAsync: true }` https://github.com/webpack/changelog-v5#experiments)

 - Babel transformations will now be applied to all `.js` files imported from `node_modules`

   - This feature is meant for users who disables TypeScript transpilation (Script Target: `esnext`) but still wants to transpile projects using `@babel/preset-env`

+- Production bundle will now use hidden source maps.

+  - Developers using Google Chrome can still load the separated source map file by right-clicking the JS file from Debugger and selecting "Add source map..."

 ## 7.3.0